Sandis Buškevics

 Sandis Buškevics (born 28 January 1977 in Ventspils, Latvia) is a Latvian professional basketball coach and former player.
-He is currently an interim head coach for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).
+He is currently the head coach for BC Telšiai of the Nacionalinė krepšinio lyga (NKL).
 Buškevics was also a member of the Latvia national basketball team.

 Coaching career

 In January 2018, Buškevics became the head coach of BK Jēkabpils.
-December 11, 2021 became interim head coach of Neptūnas Klaipėda after Tomas Gaidamavicius stepped out the post due to bad results in 2021–2022 season.
+On 11 December 2021, he became the interim head coach of Neptūnas Klaipėda after Tomas Gaidamavičius resigned due to poor results in the 2021–22 season.